docker/docs/content/security/faqs/single-sign-on/enforcement-faqs.md

 Yes, you can choose to not enforce, and users have the option to use either Docker ID (standard email and password) or domain-verified email address (SSO) at the sign-in screen.

-### SSO is enforced, but one of our users is connected to several organizations (and several email addresses) and is able to bypass SSO and sign in through username and password.
+### SSO is enforced, but one of our users is able to sign in through username and password.
 Why is this happening?

-Users can bypass SSO if the email they're using to sign in doesn't match the organization email that's used for SSO enforcement.
-TODO: review
+Guest users who are not part of your registered domain but have been invited to your organization do not login through your SSO Identity Provider.
+SSO Enforcement only requires that users which _do_ belong to your domain must go through the SSO IdP.

 ### Is there a way to test this functionality in a test tenant with Okta before going to production?